ACH payment processing: How small businesses can pay and get paid faster

 • Credit and debit card transactions

-• Digital wallets: Apple Pay/Google Pay
+• Digital wallets, such as Apple Pay or Google Pay

 • Cryptocurrency payments